Ben has a life-long fascination with animals. Whether they crawl, run, fly, swim or slither, his interest in them never ceases.

 The Arab Horse is probably the oldest of all the horse breeds and is also one of the most good looking.
 The Arab horse has many excellent qualities that most other horse breeds aspire to, chiefly; soundness of wind and extreme endurance, Yet the Arab horse is a small horse standing some 14.2 to 15 hands.

 The Ardennes horse is a Belgian or French horse breed.
 It is an old horse breed and a very hardy horse.
 In temperament, they are renowned for being calm and docile.

 This horse has real endurance and vigor and is considered a draught horse.
 Historically, utilized as a cavalry horse.

 The Ariegeois lives in the Pyrenean mountains in the southwest of France.
 It is very well suited to the harsh snowy conditions in which it lives.

 Height: 13.1 to 14.3 hands high.

-The Assateague and the Ariegeois are essentially the same horse, the two varieties named after the corresponding and neighboring American islands on which lived.
-These ponies may have arrived on these islands as the result of a shipwreck.
+The Assateague and the Ariegeois are essentially the same horse, the two varieties named after the corresponding and neighboring American islands on which they lived.
+These ponies may have arrived on these islands due to a shipwreck.

 Height: 12 hands high